“Human voice is the most beautiful instrument of all, but it is the most difficult to play” – Richard Strauss.

 What affects the sound of your voice?

-- Physical condition of the body – which may affect the tonal quality and strength
+- The physical condition of the body – which may affect the tonal quality and strength

 - Articulation, rate of speech, intonation and pauses